RAJOTTEC/CR-M02-PR01-Scripts/README.md

-Scripts for the Gaze Based Interaction Project
+Scripts for the Gaze Based Interaction Assignment